SAP-archive/cloud-cap-nodejs-codejam/prerequisites.md

 ## Software

 There are some mandatory and optional requirements with respect to software.
 The installation instructions are dependent on the operating system.
-Before the CodeJam day, participants must ensure they have the following installed on their laptops:
+Before the CodeJam day, participants must ensure they have the following installed on their laptops.

+There's also a macOS section and highly recommended Chrome extensions.

-### Windows
+### Windows - Mandatory

 Please install the following tools manually: